 Security: How Safe is Avast?

-Security is of course the most important feature of a virus scanner.
-Can Avast keep your computer safe from Trojans, malware attacks and spyware?
+Security is, of course, the most important feature of a virus scanner.
+Can Avast keep your computer safe from Trojans, malware, and spyware?
 How effective is the virus scanner?
 These are the kind of questions we will answer in this section.

-The main difference between the free and premium versions of Avast is that the free version only protects you against viruses, spyware and other similar threats.
-Thus, with the free version, other forms of online dangers, such as ransomware, phishing and hackers, are still able to get through.
+The main difference between the free and premium versions of Avast is that the free version only protects you against viruses, spyware, and other similar threats.
+Thus, other forms of online dangers, such as ransomware, phishing, and hackers, may still get through with the free version.
 Therefore, if you prefer optimal security, you are better off with Avast’s paid option.

 Numerous security options

-Avast Premium Security offers all kinds of scans, shields and inspections to keep your system safe while browsing the web.
+Avast Premium Security offers all kinds of scans, shields, and inspections to keep your system safe while browsing the web.
 In addition to various virus scans, Avast also has various shields to keep your files safe and stop cyberattacks.
-All viruses found are stored in a “safe”, where they cannot cause any damage.
+All viruses found are stored in a “safe,” where they can’t cause any damage.

 Avast also offers a solid firewall.
 This firewall ensures that no malicious programs can enter your computer via the internet.
 Therefore, hackers will have a much harder time accessing your systems.

-In addition to protection against malware, Avast also offers a number of extra features.
-A webcam shield, for example, to prevent criminals from spying on you via your webcam.
-You can also protect your data and even “shred” old documents to delete them safely.
-In short, Avast has a very complete offer to protect you against online threats in almost every possible way.
+In addition to protection against malware, Avast offers several extra features.
+These include a webcam shield, for example, to prevent criminals from spying on you via your webcam.
+You can also protect your data and even “shred” old documents to get rid of them safely.
+In short, Avast has a complete offer to protect you against online threats in almost every possible way.

 Real-time security network

 To test the safety of Avast, we took a closer look at the AV-Comparatives review.
-This platform examines the security of various antivirus solutions.
-The results for Avast were very positive.
+This platform examines the security of various antivirus protection solutions, and the results for Avast were quite positive.

-AV-Comparatives tested several aspects, namely the percentage of malware that was successfully blocked, the percentage of malware that was able to compromise the system, as well as the number of false positives – these are clean files that the virus scanner sees as risky.
+AV-Comparatives tested several aspects, namely the percentage of malware that was successfully blocked, the percentage of malware that was able to compromise the system, and the number of false positives – these are clean files that the virus scanner sees as risky.